Clan Lockhart: 18th century and Jacobite risings

 George Lockhart, Second of Carnwath (1673–1731) was a fervent Jacobite; he became Principal Agent to the exiled King James after the Jacobite rising of 1715.
 He was one of the Commissioners for the Treaty of Union, and the only one against it.
 He was one of the earliest of the agricultural improvers.
 He married Euphemia Montgomery, daughter of the ninth Earl of Eglinton; they had fourteen children.
 He died as the result of a duel.

 James Lockhart inherited the estates in 1777 and saw service on the continent where he rose to become a count of the Order of Maria Theresa and a general of that empress's imperial forces.

 Chief

-Chief: Ranald Lockhart of the Lee, Chief of the Name and Arms of Lockhart.
+Following the death of his father Angus in 2015 the current chief is Ranald Lockhart of the Lee, 27th of the Lee, Chief of Clan Lockhart, Baron of Carnwath, Braidwood, Walston, Dryden, Covington, Milntown, Westshield and Newholm.